picturamundi/keyboard-layouts/README.md

 ## Installation

-Select the layout you wish to install from the list of `.zip` files above or by clicking on the relevant heading in this document, then click the download button on the top right or the `view raw` link.
-Unzipping the downloaded archive will reveal a file with the `.bundle`extension.
+Select the layout you wish to install from the list of `.zip` files above (or by clicking on the relevant heading in this document), then hit the download button on the top right.
+Unzipping the downloaded archive will reveal a file with the `.bundle` extension.

 Bundles need to be placed in the `/Library/Keyboard Layouts` directory.

 Restart your machine.

 Then install the layout by navigating to `System Settings > Keyboard > Keyboard layouts`.
 Click on the `+` button to add a new input source, then locate and select custom layouts in the bottommost `Others` category.
-Once this is done, you should be able to switch to the custom layout by clicking on the keyboard input icon in the menubar.
+Once this is done, you should be able to switch to the custom layout via the keyboard input icon in the menubar.

-To visualize a layout after installing, click the keyboard input icon in the menubar and select  `Show Keyboard Viewer` from the dropdown menu.
+To visualize a layout after installing, hit the keyboard input icon in the menubar and select `Show Keyboard Viewer` from the dropdown menu.

 ## [Dvorak International](https://github.com/picturamundi/keyboard-layouts/blob/main/Dvorak%20International.bundle.zip)